 The best pizza ovens retain even heat for long periods and do not require much additional heating.
-To achieve the best cooking results you require a pizza oven that retains heat on the hearth and surrounding dome for a cooking temperature of approximately 350 to 425 degrees Celsius.
+To achieve the best cooking results, you require a pizza oven that retains heat on the hearth and surrounding dome for a cooking temperature of approximately 350 to 425 degrees Celsius.
 This is called ‘hover temperature’ (the period where the internal temperature stays the same or similar without adding additional energy).
-The heat must be even under and on top of the pizza while cooking.
+The heat must be even under and on top of the pizza while it is cooking.

-Different designs of wood ovens work better for different types of cooking so consider the type of cooking you would like to do.
-In essence the more density in the internal structure of the oven the more versatile it will be but the initial heating will take longer.
+Different designs of wood ovens work better for different types of cooking, so consider the type of cooking you would like to do.
+In essence, the more density in the internal structure of the oven, the more versatile it will be, but the initial heating will take longer.

-Why we love wood fire pizza ovens?
+Why do we love wood-fired pizza ovens?

-Pizza cooks quickly – Wood fired pizza ovens are set to 350 to 425 degrees Celsius while home ovens max out at about 260 degrees.
-Rather than waiting for the oven to preheat at home and then cooking the pizza for an additional 20 minutes, a wood fired pizza oven cooks the pizza in about 5 minutes.
+Pizza cooks quickly.
+Wood-fired pizza ovens are set to 350 to 425 degrees Celsius, while home ovens max out at about 260 degrees.
+Rather than waiting for the oven to preheat at home and then cooking the pizza for an additional 20 minutes, a wood-fired pizza oven cooks the pizza in about 5 minutes.

-Food flavour is boosted – Due to even heat distribution, there is an enhanced food flavour and the wood creates a smoky flavour.
+Food flavour is boosted.
+Due to even heat distribution, there is an enhanced food flavour and the wood creates a smoky flavour.

 Regular maintenance is important to maintain the quality of your pizza oven.
-The simple act of taking away the cobwebs on the exterior top of the dome is usually helpful enough in order to keep a pizza oven clean.
-As the heart for the baking or cooking of pizza is in the center of the oven, it is proper to keep this area tidy.
+The simple act of taking away the cobwebs on the exterior top of the dome is usually helpful enough to keep a pizza oven clean.
+As the heart of the baking or cooking of pizza is in the center of the oven, it is proper to keep this area tidy.
 Whatever dirt is retained inside the dome will affect the taste of the pizza.

-As with regular fireplaces, wood fired ovens will gradually create a buildup of soot on the walls of the oven and within the chimney.
-To improve airflow through the oven and out of the chimney it is necessary to periodically clean the chimney with a brush.
+As with regular fireplaces, wood-fired ovens will gradually create a buildup of soot on the walls of the oven and within the chimney.
+To improve airflow through the oven and out of the chimney, it is necessary to periodically clean the chimney with a brush.
 A bristle nose brush can usually be used for this purpose.